 In summary, the future of work is likely to be more experience-driven, more inclusive, more data-ledand more sustainable than in the past.
 To reach this new horizon will require organisations and individuals to reframe their thinking - ‘unworking’ all they’ve known in the past and bringing new creative strategies to the table.

 Masterclass: ‘Creative Strategies for the Future of Work’

-Jeremy Myerson will be leading a new four-day live online RCA Executive Education Masterclass entitled ‘Creative Strategies for the Future of Work’ on 3,4,7 and 8 November 2022.
+Jeremy Myerson will be leading a four-day live online RCA Executive Education Masterclass entitled ‘Creative Strategies for the Future of Work’ 2, 3, 6, 7 November 2023.